 In today’s tough marketplace, there is no denying that cleared talent is at an all-time low.
 However, ClearanceJobs continues to see increased candidate registrations year over year.
-And, 80% of them are the coveted passive – meaning they’re currently employed, but open to hearing about new opportunities.
+And, nearly 60% of them are the coveted passive – meaning they’re currently employed, but open to hearing about new opportunities.

 Cleared candidates are in high demand – not just from cleared companies, but non-cleared companies too.
 Even though they’re satisfied with their jobs and salary, they’re motivated to make a move for a higher salary.
 This means recruiters need to focus not only on acquiring new cleared hires – you need to focus on building your talent pipelines and retaining valued employees.
 ClearanceJobs has the suite of tools to help you do that.